Lycian Way By Land and Sea

 The hiking was mostly along the rocky coast with gorgeous views of the coastline ahead of us.
 There was one section which had me holding my breath – we had accidently got on the lower trail which was much more treacherous than the high trail according to our book.
 It left us scrambling very slowly across jagged boulders with steep drops into the sea.
 One wrong step and you could do some serious damage.
 The rocks looked like porous sponges, but they were definitely not soft!

 We stopped for a rest in Ufak-dere, a picturesque little cove, where we ran into a local man who invited us for cokes and bread.
-It was a perfect little lunch spot – especially since the owner had a obsession with 80’s music.
+It was a perfect little lunch spot – especially since the owner had an obsession with 80’s music.
 I found myself singing along to “Ice, Ice Baby” as I gave my feet a rest.

-After about 6 hours of hiking, we rounded a corner and there in the distance on the water we could see the anchored Selin-3 – a welcome site that made my heart soar in delight!
-As if we were hiking royalty, Osman picked us up in a little raft and whisked us off to the boat where we promptly dropped our packs, put on our swimming suits and took a dip in the Mediterranean!
+After about 6 hours of hiking, we rounded a corner, and there in the distance on the water, we could see the anchored Selin-3 – a welcome site that made my heart soar in delight!
+As if we were hiking royalty, Osman picked us up in a little raft and whisked us off to the boat, where we promptly dropped our packs, put on our swimming suits, and took a dip in the Mediterranean!
 It was super to be back on the Selin-3 – it was like an old friend to me – and so was Osman.
-He fed us a Turkish feast and I promptly fell asleep under the stars.
+He fed us a Turkish feast, and I promptly fell asleep under the stars.

 Üzüm Iskelesi Beach to the Ruins of Aperlae